Exercise 13: Deep-Q learning#

 The deep network#

-The second helper class represents the \(Q\)-network, and it is this class which actually does all the deep learning, and you can find
+The second helper class represents the \(Q\)-network, and it is this class which actually does all the deep learning, and you can find a description in DQNNetwork.

 Lets say the state has dimension \(n\).
 The \(Q\)-network accepts a tensor of shape batch_size x n, and returns a tensor of shape batch_size x actions.
 An example: